mihiran-paranamanage/lightweight-blockchain-with-python/README.md

 * After the installation, now you have 6 terminals as 3 for clients and 3 for its node servers.
 * And also, now the token owner is Node-01 as you have given Node-01 client's Public Key as initial token.
-* If you want to pass that token to the Node-02 client, just put Node-02 Public Key as the Recipient Address, your token as the Token, and then click _Generate Transaction_ button.
+* If you want to pass that token to the Node-02 client, just enter Node-02 Public Key as the Recipient Address, your token as the Token, and then click _Generate Transaction_ button.
 * Now you can see in all the 3 servers, the blockchain has been updated with the new transaction.

 ### Demo